schollii/pypubsub/docs/development/dev_index.rst

 - To generate the docs:

   - sphinx >= 1.4.8
-  - In Pypubsub 3.3, which used an older version of sphinx, sphinx had to be patched as per post on sphinx-dev, but this no longer seems to be the required:
+  - In PyPubSub 3.3, which used an older version of sphinx, sphinx had to be patched as per post on sphinx-dev, but this no longer seems to be the required:

     .. literalinclude:: sphinx_patch1.txt
     .. literalinclude:: sphinx_patch2.txt

 - To change code: PyCharm is recommended (Community Edition is sufficient).
-Various build configurations are available via the Pypubsub project when loaded into PyCharm.
+Various build configurations are available via the PyPubSub project when loaded into PyCharm.

 Scripts Available